Devetak/DiscoDiff.jl/README.md

 # DiscoDiff.jl

  A small package for differentiable discontinuities in Julia.
 Implements a simple API to generate differentiable discontinuous functions using the pass-through trick.
+Works both in forward and reverse mode with scalars and arrays.

 ## Main API